factorialLabs/beam-chrome-extension/README.md

 - [ ] We probably want to migrate the client to a better MVC library like React.JS or Vue.js.
 Jquery is already a pain.

+- [ ] The timeout approach for the top purple message bar does not work too well on slow connections (ie. my connection)...
+Need a better way.